-

 7. Initiate Emergency Procurement of health products (as required)

-Based on estimated stock of key products at take over date and procurement lead times plan emergency procurement, if required.
+Based on planned programmatic activities and estimated stock of key health products at takeover date and procurement lead times, plan emergency procurement, if required.

 8. Define PMU structure and terms of reference

-A key factor in successful grant implementation is the development of a strong Project Management Unit (PMU) that has adequate and quality human resources to achieve compliance with the Grant Agreement.
-The structure of and terms of reference (TORs) for the PMU are developed during grant start-up.
-The structure of the PMU should be defined with support with the UNDP Global Fund/Health Implementation Support Team, with consideration to the following:
+A key factor in successful grant implementation is the development of a Project Management Unit (PMU) that has adequate suitability qualified personnel to ensure compliance with the Grant Confirmation ad UNDP’s corporate agreements with the Global Fund (i.e. capacity building).
+The structure of and Job Descriptions (JDs) for the PMU are developed during grant start-up.
+The structure of the PMU should be defined with support with the UNDP Global Fund Partnership and Health Systems Team (GFPHST), with consideration to the following:

 - The cost for the PMU (staff; operating costs) should be budgeted in the grant as direct costs for grant management.